 — Scoring Practice SAT Test 8

-Then again, while you’re on the website, you can just download all 8 tests for free and save yourself the frustration of dealing with this incomplete book.
-On the other hand, if you know you’ll be taking a few tests and want to avoid all that printing, purchase the 2016 edition of the Official SAT Study Guide.
-That version has the same scoring problems of the newer version but, with only 4 tests, will be easier to carry around!
+Then again, while you’re on the website, you can just download all available tests for free and save yourself the frustration of dealing with this incomplete book.
+On the other hand, if you know you’ll be taking a few tests and want to avoid all that printing, you cannot go wrong with your own copy of the Official SAT Study Guide.
+Just make sure that, if you buy it, you use it!